Making real inroads by combining automation with personalization

 By helping to improve accuracy and reduce errors, AI will also reduce avoidable expenditures, including costs related to emergency room visits and hospitalizations.
 AI-enabled dosage error reductions alone could lead to billions of dollars in savings annually.
 In the world of value-based medicine, this cost reduction will be essential to the success of health systems, hospitals, LTPAC facilities, and practices worldwide.

 As we continue to move toward population health, AI will play a key role in promoting adherence to treatment plans and ensuring that patients have the support they need in their communities once they are discharged from LTPAC facilities.
-For instance, AI can be equipped with a scheduling application that reduces patient wait times by sending them updates two hours before their appointments about when exactly they will be seen.
+For instance, AI equipped with a scheduling application reduces patient wait times by sending them updates two hours before their appointments about when exactly they will be seen.

 As with the best technology, AI has the potential to re-humanize medicine, enabling physicians and other practitioners to spend more time on direct patient care and less time on paperwork and administrative tasks.
-If utilized well, it will contribute significantly the triad of quality care, cost efficiency, and patient, family and team satisfaction and communication, which is the cornerstone of value-based medicine and population health.
+If utilized well, it will contribute significantly to the triad of quality care, cost efficiency, and patient, family and team satisfaction and communication, which is the cornerstone of value-based medicine and population health.

 Ready to get the most out of health care technology right now?
 Consider these expert tips on utilizing telemedicine.